Mark Grant found not guilty in retrial in death of Winnipeg teen Candace Derksen

 Grant, who is 54, was found guilty on the same charge in 2011 and sentenced to 25 years in prison, but the conviction was overturned and a new trial was ordered.

-In her ruling, Court of Queen's Bench Justice Karen Simonsen said she was not convinced beyond a reasonable doubt of Grant's guilt.
+In her ruling Wednesday, Court of Queen's Bench Justice Karen Simonsen said the Crown's evidence "falls short of the burden of being beyond a reasonable doubt."

+Grant, a man with a long criminal record, was arrested in 2007 following DNA testing on the twine used to bind Derksen.

+Grant's 2011 conviction was overturned two years later when the Supreme Court of Canada ruled the trial judge erred in not allowing Grant's defence to present evidence that pointed to another possible killer — an unidentified person who tied up a 12-year-old girl in another part of Winnipeg in 1985, while Grant was in custody on another matter.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.